muthu-56/Body-Mass-Index-Calculator-using-Machine-Learning/README.md

-# BodyMassIndex calculator using Machine Learning models
+# Body-Mass-Index calculator using Machine Learning